What AI Agents Still Can't Do in 2026: The Honest Developer List

 The capabilities that matter most

 Not all capability gaps are equal.
-Based on what I've seen agents stumble on most often in production workflows:
+Based on what we've seen agents fail on in production workflows:

 1. Live web access with citations.
 The single biggest gap.
-An agent that can't search the live web is an agent that's cut off from current information.
-Competitor pricing, dependency updates, breaking changes, regulatory shifts — none of these exist in training data.
-Grounded search with citations turns your agent from a confident guesser into a verifiable researcher.
+An agent that can't search the live web is cut off from current information.
+Competitor pricing, dependency updates, breaking changes, regulatory shifts — none of these exist in training data. anycap search returns grounded results with citations, turning your agent from a confident guesser into a verifiable researcher.

 2. Multi-source deep research.
 Single-pass search answers one question.
-Real research requires breaking a question into sub-questions, searching across dozens of sources, cross-referencing conflicting information, and synthesizing findings into a structured report.
-This is the difference between "what's their pricing" and "analyze the competitive landscape."
+Real research requires breaking a question into sub-questions, searching across dozens of sources, cross-referencing conflicting information, and synthesizing findings. anycap research runs this entire workflow — not just a single fetch.

 3. Media generation.
 Architecture diagrams.
 Hero images.
 Data visualizations.
 Explainer videos.
-These aren't nice-to-haves — they're what makes a deliverable complete.
-An agent that can write a report but can't visualize its findings produces half-finished work.
+These aren't nice-to-haves — they're what makes a deliverable complete. anycap image generate and anycap video generate give your agent the ability to produce media, not just describe it.

 4. Publishing and sharing.
 The last mile.
-Your agent researches, analyzes, and drafts — then hands you a markdown file and says "here you go."
-A capability runtime lets the agent publish that file as a shareable page, closing the loop from research to deliverable.
+Your agent researches, analyzes, and drafts — then hands you a markdown file and says "here you go." anycap page publish lets the agent close the loop: from draft to shareable URL, without human copy-paste.

 Start with one task your agent currently can't finish